Arumbakkam metro station

-Arumbakkam Metro station is a Metro railway station on the Line 2 of the Chennai Metro, which is currently under operation.
-The station is among the elevated stations coming up along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch.
-The station will serve the neighbourhoods of Vinayagapuram, Choolaimedu and MMDA Colony.
+Arumbakkam is an elevated metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This station will serve the neighbourhoods of Vinayagapuram, Choolaimedu and MMDA Colony.

 Construction history

 The station was constructed by Consolidated Constructed Consortium (CCCL).
 The station attained structural completion in September 2013.
 The consolidated cost of the station along with the stations of Koyambedu, CMBT, Vadapalani and Ashok Nagar was ₹ 1,395.4 million.

 The station

 The station is being constructed as an elevated station on the arterial Inner Ring Road.
 The station will have ground, concourse and platform levels.
 The station will have four entry and exit points, four lifts and eight escalators; there will also be a ramp to facilitate the movement of disabled people from the ground level to the concourse level.
 Elevation of the platforms will be about 15 m from the ground level and the total length of the platforms will be 140 m.